nikkijuk/lifegoals/README.md

   }
 ```

-And ui component which repains when bloc state changes
+And ui component which repaints when bloc state changes

 ```
 class ScannedCode extends StatelessWidget {